 “Due to many colleges shifting to pass/fail online instruction only during Spring 2020, the University of Illinois College of Veterinary Medicine will consider prerequisite courses to be acceptable if completed in Spring 2020 with a Passing grade (in place of the usually-required letter grade).”

 The selection of students is a three-phase process, usually completed by late-February in the year of matriculation.
 All applications are screened initially to ensure they meet minimum standards.

 PHASE ONE – COGNITIVE EVALUATION

-The initial applicant assessment ranks all qualified applicants (usually between 850 to 950) numerically according to a composite score derived from the Cumulative and VMCAS Science Grade Point Averages, and the GRE percentile score (if the student chooses to take the GRE and shares scores).
+The initial applicant assessment ranks all qualified applicants (over 2000 in 2021-2022) numerically according to a composite score derived from the Cumulative and VMCAS Science Grade Point Averages, and the GRE percentile score (if the student chooses to take the GRE and shares scores).